What is noncompetitive eligibility?

 To prove your NCE, attach a copy of your Description of Service (DOS) when applying for a federal job; your DOS contains an NCE certification statement.
 The DOS will reference Executive Order 11103, the presidential directive that established NCE for Peace Corps Volunteers.
-If you have misplaced your original DOS, email email@example.com or call 855.855.1961 ext.
-1770 or 202.692.1770 to request a new copy.
+If you have misplaced your original DOS, complete the request form and email it to email@example.com

 The application I’m completing requires that I give a series and grade to prove my NCE.
 How should I respond?